wetterfrosch/shelly-trv.sh/README.md

 # shelly-trv.sh

-Change profile of a Shelly TRVs of a user based on the presentness of MAC-addresses by its user, seen by a VyattaOS/Ubiquiti EdgeRouter.
+Change profile of the Shelly TRVs of a user based on the presentness of MAC-addresses by its user, seen by a VyattaOS/Ubiquiti EdgeRouter.

 ## usage